 Jeep, as a brand, has become synonymous with off-road capability and award-winning performance over 75 years of auto-making excellence.
-They made the first ever sport utility vehicles back in the 1940s and an entire industry segment was born.
+They made the first-ever sport-utility vehicles back in the 1940s and an entire industry segment was born.
 The Jeep Grand Cherokee and Jeep Wrangler are already well-recognized, but in 2015 they made room for a new addition to the Jeep family.
-The Jeep Renegade is a sub-compact SUV crossover aimed at bringing the Jeep brand to an entirely new fanbase of auto enthusiasts and savvy car buyers.
+The Jeep Renegade is a subcompact SUV crossover aimed at bringing the Jeep brand to an entirely new fanbase of auto enthusiasts and savvy car buyers.

 History of the Renegade

-There are five model trims available for the Jeep Renegade with front wheel or 4×4 configurations.
+There are five model trims available for the Jeep Renegade with front-wheel or 4×4 configurations.

 The Altitude model trim is almost mechanically identical to the Latitude model trim with a slight increase in MSRP.
-This model features 18-inch glossy black wheels, black accent trims both inside and out, and black cloth seating.
+This model features 18-inch gloss black wheels, black accent trims both inside and out, and black cloth seating.

 The Limited model trim brings out the leather.
-There are leather seats and a heated leather wrapped steering wheel.
+There are leather seats and a heated leather-wrapped steering wheel.
 The exterior is noticeably upgraded with 18-inch premium wheels and silver roof rails.
 In addition to the 7-inch touchscreen in the center console, you also get a 7-inch driver display in the instrument cluster.
-A five year SiriusXM Travel Link membership is optional.
-The 2.4 Liter, four cylinder engine and nine speed automatic transmission are standard.
+A five-year SiriusXM Travel Link membership is optional.
+The 2.4 Liter, four-cylinder engine, and nine-speed automatic transmission are standard.

 The Trailhawk model will feel familiar to anyone who has seen the off-road capabilities of any other Jeep vehicle.
 For the Renegade, you’ll find all-season tires, Active Drive Low 4×4 drive system with Selec-Terrain traction management system, and hill descent control.
 The vehicle also sports an 0.8-inch suspension lift.
-The exterior features red tow hooks, off-road fascia and badges with skid plates and a black top.
+The exterior features red tow hooks, off-road fascia, and badges with skid plates and a blacktop.

 Inside and Out

 The interior of the Renegade is less spacious than some of its competitors, but that doesn’t detract much from the vehicle’s appeal.
-It has a My Sky rooftop that can be configured as a dual panel open top that lets in the whole sky.
+It has a My Sky rooftop that can be configured as a dual-panel open top that lets in the whole sky.
 The cargo floor is height-adjustable and the rear seats fold down to add more utility space.
-An available nine speaker Beats audio system provides 506-watts of sonic excellence.
+An available nine-speaker Beats audio system provides 506-watts of sonic excellence.
 At first glance, the Jeep Renegade might be mistaken for a new Wrangler model trim.
-It has the same seven-slot front grille, round headlamps and high-backed stance.
+It has the same seven-slot front grille, round headlamps, and high-backed stance.
 That’s where the similarities end.
 Paying homage to their military history, the Jeep Renegade was designed with an X-pattern on the rear tail lights as a throwback to the X-pattern on WWII Jeep gas cans.
-Also, the roof panels can be painted black to give the illusion of a wrap-around roof line.
+Also, the roof panels can be painted black to give the illusion of a wrap-around roofline.